SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

                println("The birds are singing.")
                fallthrough
            default:
-               println("It's a beautiful day.")
+               println("It’s a beautiful day.")
        }
     << The birds are singing.
-    << It's a beautiful day.
+    << It’s a beautiful day.

 ..
 See also <rdar://problem/16514545>
-   I'm using default here instead of case false as a workaround to this bug.
+   I’m using default here instead of case false as a workaround to this bug.

-Switches support a variety of complex matching criteria such as tuple unpacking and ``where`` clauses:
+Switches support a variety of complex matching criteria, such as tuple unpacking and ``where`` clauses:

 .. testcode:: fancy-switch